fjdu/fjdu.github.io/_posts/2015-09-17-problem-caused-by-sharethis.markdown

     - Side effect is bad bad bad...
     - Read the damn documentation.
-    - The documentation should be as short as possible, but not shorter.
+    - The documentation should be as short as possible.